cloudmesh/classes/docs/source/projects/big-data-stack.rst

 Steps required:

-*       fork the ansible-hadoop-stack repository
+*       fork the big-data-stack repository
 *       defining an ansible role for that addon
 *       adding the role to the roles directory as a git submodule
 *       define a playbook to deploy the role in the addons directory